chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

     - `http://chunkyupdate.lemaik.de/` is the new default update site for Chunky 2.X.

     - `https://chunky-pr.lemaik.de/` is used to download builds of open pull requests.
-Add the number of the open pull request after the slash.
 Click `Reload` next to the `Release channel` dropdown menu and then set the `Release Channel` to `PR #xxxx`, with "xxxx" being the number of the open pull request.

 - `Java Runtime` - Allows you to see and change the Runtime used for Chunky.
 Does not change the runtime used for the Launcher.